Fantasya63/CandleEngine/README.md

 # Candle
-Candle Engine a 3D game engine created to learn game engine development
+Candle Engine is a 3D game engine created to learn game engine development